 Since hooking up with LimeLight by Alcone, I’m slowly working my way through their product line, giving you honest, real-deal reviews as I go.
-If you’d like to know my thoughts on the LimeLight by Alcone Enduring Lip Colors, read on.
+If you’d like to know my thoughts on the LimeLight Enduring Lip Colors, read on.
 If you don’t really care but you’d like to see close up shots at my peach fuzz, read on for that too.
 Special bonus.

 Creme Brulee This is likely the most popular, user-friendly shade.
 It’s a non-threatening, warm pink that makes a lovely everyday or bridal shade.
 It’s also an ideal one to mix with other colors too.

 Macaroon I don’t really do nude lips as it washes me out so this is my go-to type of nude.
 I would describe it as a mauve/nude, flattering on most skin tones.
 I wore it for a photoshoot recently because it gives my lips enough color but isn’t distracting when paired with a more dramatic eye.

 Cake Pop I had to have this color as soon as I saw it.
 If you know me, you know that purple is my favorite lip color of all and I feel most myself wearing it.
 The formula seems to be the most opaque and most matte.
 I love the color and it looks beautiful with green eyes.

 Angel Food Cake This is a muted coral shade that is truly in the orange color family.
 Angel Food Cake looks good on yellow undertones but could be iffy on pink undertones or deeper skin.
 I noticed this shade requires 2 layers for full opacity, unlike the others.
 I’ve heard it’s great for mixing with Creme Brulee.